 Will I be able to travel in my free time?

 Yes, of course!
 On Saturdays and Sundays (and at times on Fridays), we organise trips and grupal tours to many beautiful and interesting places around the location of the project.
-Since these are not commercial tour-operated trips or tours, you will be able to enjoy total freedom whilst you travel.
+Since these are not commercial tour-operated trips.
 Guides around the location of the project are free.
 However, at times, trips may be very long and it is appropriate to tip your guides (to cover their accommodation costs).

 In addition, if you wish, we can offer guided tours to any tourist attraction in Peru, at a lower cost than any of the commercial travel agencies.
 This helps us to fund our projects.